jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 abstract: Playing across strings without moving the fretting hand out of position.
 ---

-Once playing on a single string has been explored, try playing the same melody in a position.
+Once playing a melody on a single string has been explored, try playing the same melody in a single position.
 Move across strings,
 instead of up and down the fretboard.